article background

 How do I find out if I’m on the Default Market Offer?

 To verify this, check your latest electricity bill.
-The contract type should be listed on your bill as a ‘standard offer’ or specific market offer plan.
+The contract type should be listed on your bill as a ‘standard offer’ or a specific market offer plan.

 If you’re currently on the DMO, the AER legally requires all retailers to inform their customers of the following on their energy bills:

-• If they could save more by switching to the retailer’s best market offer
+• If they could save more by switching to the retailer’s best market offer.

-• Instruct customers on how much they could save and how to switch over to the best market offer
+• Instruct customers on how much they could save and how to switch over to the best market offer..

 Are there other ways to save on electricity?